larsbratholm/ml_clustering/README.md

+# Clustering with machine learning descriptors

+Running

+    ./main.py -i <pdb-files> -o distances.txt

+will read in a single pdb-trajectory or multiple single-model files and output the distances between each structure.

+A modified version of the FML package (github.com/andersx/FML/) is included and needs to be compiled prior to use (See below).

 # F2PY augmented Machine Learning (FML)

 FML is a Python library to efficiently carry out machine learning calculation.
 Everything is accessed via a simple Python interface, while efficient, parallel code (written in F90 with OpenMP) is executed behind the scenes.